 Kodak recommended this film be cold stored at ~4c when an unfinished reel needed a couple of days rest between shoots.
 For longer periods, they recommended it be frozen.
 It’s not exactly tolerant and I take no chances.
 I shot my first two rolls in 6×4.5 format, as I wanted as much film economy as possible and some space to try bracketing with different coloured filters.

 I’m glad I did, as the line between in risk and reward is very, very fine.
 See below.

 Whilst the image above is pleasing to my eye, it’s totally blown out and not exactly what I had expected.

 Read Kodak’s technical data and you’ll be told that you have 1/2 of a stop of latitude in your exposure.
 For this reason, you must be careful when shooting high contrast, or backlit scenes where you want to capture shadow detail.
 If you have a contrast range greater than N+/-3 or 4 in the scene in front of you, you need to prepare to lose some shadow detail.
-Large differences in contrast will be fine when shooting most kinds of landscapes, especially wide-angle sprawling vistas, as you’ll notice loss of shadow detail and muddier highlights a bit less.
+Large differences, in contrast, will be fine when shooting most kinds of landscapes, especially wide-angle sprawling vistas, as you’ll notice a loss of shadow detail and muddier highlights a bit less.

 When you get closer to your subject, exercise some caution and think about it before committing.
 Your temptation will be to either snap, snap, snap, or labour over which worthwhile shot to take.
 My advice would be to go with your gut and build contrast with the content of your scene, as well as available light.
 Just remember that you’ll probably lose a couple of shots due to poor exposure (equally your fault and the film’s), and if you’re shooting at altitudes of over 5000ft, you’ll need to rate the film a stop less for about each 2000ft you gain in altitude. it’s rated at a nominal ISO 40 at 10,000ft.